 However, statins also come with a number of deadly side effects such as kidney and liver damage.
 So while you might not die from high cholesterol, something else could easily send you to an early grave.

 That's where turmeric comes to the rescue.
 Research published in the journal Drugs in R&D found that curcumin was more effective than prescription drugs in treating high cholesterol.

 Yet again, you see that nature has provided a superior all-natural remedy to a common medical condition and spares you the need and hazard of using prescription drugs...
 But we're not done yet!

 Given turmeric's long list of benefits, it's no surprise researchers have investigated it as a means for combating the disease.
-In fact, a number of studies have successfully demonstrated that curcumin does exerts some anticancer properties.
+In fact, a number of studies have successfully demonstrated that curcumin does exert some anticancer properties.
 More specifically, curcumin has the power to kill off cancer cells and prevent new cancer cells from growing.
-Researchers attribute curcumin's cancer killing properties to its ability to induce apoptosis (programmed cell death) in cancer cells.
+Researchers attribute curcumin's cancer-killing properties to its ability to induce apoptosis (programmed cell death) in cancer cells.

 Curcumin has increased the effectiveness of chemotherapy treatments in bowel cancer and has shown incredible effectiveness for other forms of cancer including skin, stomach, and breast cancers.

 Inflammation is one of the primary causes of common gastrointestinal diseases such as irritable bowel syndrome (IBS), Ulcerative Colitis (UC), and Crohn's disease.
 A comprehensive review of curcumin studies have found that the compound is incredibly effective at managing the different diseases.

 More importantly, many of the drugs prescribed for these GI diseases destroy beneficial gut flora (bacteria) which brings about further complications in digestion and nutrient absorption.
 But, with turmeric, you won't have those worries, because it actually supports the growth of good gut bacteria, a.k.a.
 Probiotics.